gotthardp/lorawan-server/doc/Troubleshooting.md

 # Troubleshooting Instructions

+Overview of recent errors and warnings is provided in the server [Event List](Events.md).
+Details can be found in the server logs.

-Please review the server logs in `lorawan-server/log`.
-The `debug.log`, `error.log` and `crash.log` are available.
+The server logs are stored in `lorawan-server/log`.
+By default three log files are
+provided: `debug.log`, `error.log` and `crash.log`.
 The log messages contain date and time, severity (debug, info, notice, warning, error), process ID and a description.

 For example:
 ```